Elektroarzt/simplebus2-mqtt-bridge/README.md

 ### Configuration

 A short push on the button (SW1) starts the configuration mode and the bridge opens a WiFi access point named "Config_MQTT_SimpleBus2" for 4 minutes.
 After connecting to this access point from any device, the following main menu will be shown.
+If the configured network can't be found or is out of range, the configuration mode will also be launched.

 <img width="968" alt="WiFi manager main menu" src="https://github.com/Elektroarzt/simplebus2-mqtt-bridge/assets/61664171/7d9be9a3-b389-42de-b5eb-53c7c4b0da48">